Human-vehicle Cooperative Visual Perception for Autonomous Driving under Complex Road and Traffic Scenarios: EXPERIMENT

 \subsubsection{Gaze Point Extraction and fusion}

-Through reading coordinate information of pupils, we can collect the center of gaze points and set 70$\times$ 70 pixels squares to crop gaze points from eye-tracking screen.
-Then we add Gaussian Filter to remove signal noise and remain characteristics of gaze points by Laplace Pyramid.
-Finally, we apply Equation \ref{transform} to fuse the smoothed gaze points with in-vehicle camera screen.
+Based on the coordinate information of pupils, this study collected the center of gaze points and set 70$\times$ 70 pixels squares to crop gaze points from the eye-tracking screen.
+Then Gaussian Filter was added to remove signal noise and remain characteristics of gaze points by Laplace Pyramid.
+Finally, this study applied Equation \ref{transform} to fuse the smoothed gaze points with the in-vehicle camera screen.

-Through three steps above, we can fuse gaze points with in-vehicle camera screen successfully.
-And the example of gaze point fusion with in-vehicle camera screen in a left-turn conflict scenario is shown in Figure \ref{fuse}
+Through the three steps, the visual characteristics between human drivers and vehicles were fused.
+Figure \ref{fuse} illustrates an example of visual fusion in a left-turn conflict scenario.